maryamalmusajin/practice-git-workflow/README.md

-# This is my first Readme file
+# This is my first Readme folder
-We will commit this folder to the git repository
+We commit this folder to the git repository